 “To be truly challenging, a voyage, like a life, must rest on a firm foundation of financial unrest.
 Otherwise, you are doomed to a routine traverse, the kind known to yachtsmen who play with their boats at sea… ‘cruising’ it is called.
 Voyaging belongs to seamen, and to the wanderers of the world who cannot, or will not, fit in.
 If you are contemplating a voyage and you have the means, abandon the venture until your fortunes change.
 Only then will you know what the sea is all about.” -Sterling Hayden

 I started KeepTurningLeft as a way of scratching an itch.
 At the age of 52 I thought that I had one more adventure in me.

-Six years later I have got as far as the Humber via every river between the two – the Medway, Thames, Crouch, Roach, Blackwater, Colne, Walton Backwaters, Stour, Orwell, Deben, Blythe, Broads, The North Norfolk Estuaries, the Wash, Nene, Wainfleet, the Humber and now the Firth of Forth,
+Eight years later I have got as far as the Glasgow after going to Shetland.
+I have visited most of the rivers in between the Isle of Wight and the Firth of Forth – the Medway, Thames, Crouch, Roach, Blackwater, Colne, Walton Backwaters, Stour, Orwell, Deben, Blythe, Broads, The North Norfolk Estuaries, the Wash, Nene, Wainfleet, Tyne, Tees, Wear, Blythe